SENDCo: Mrs A Duda and Mrs C Hingston

 Section 1 (1) Disability Discrimination Act 1995

 This definition of disability in the Equality Act includes children with long term health conditions such as asthma, diabetes, epilepsy and cancer.
-Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Children and young people may therefore be covered by other SEN and disability legislation.
+Children and young people with such conditions do not necessarily have SEND, but there is a significant overlap between disabled children and young people and those with SEND.
+Children and young people may therefore be covered by other SEND and disability legislation.

-Support for improving emotional and social development, including extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying
+Support for improving emotional and social development, including extra pastoral support arrangements for listening to the views of children and young people with SEND and measures to prevent bullying

 The class teacher has overall responsibility for the pastoral, medical and social care of each child in the class, therefore this is the parents' initial point of contact.
-If further support is required, the class teacher liaises with the SENCO for further advice and support.
-This may involve working alongside outside agencies such as Health practitioners and Children's Services, and/or the Behaviour Support Team.
+If further support is required, the class teacher liaises with the SENDCo for further advice and support.
+This may involve working alongside outside agencies such as Health practitioners and Children's Services, and/or the Learning Behaviour Advisory Team.

-How we involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children's SEN and supporting their families
+How we involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children's SEND and supporting their families

-Arrangements for handling complaints from parents of children with SEN about the provision made at the school
+Arrangements for handling complaints from parents of children with SEND about the provision made at the school

-In the first instance, parents'/carers' complaints about the provision or organisation of SEN are dealt with through the procedures outlined in the whole school complaints policy.
+In the first instance, parents’/carers’ complaints about the provision or organisation of SEND are dealt with through the procedures outlined in the whole school complaints policy.

-If there continues to be a disagreement with regard to the SEN provision, the LA/other advisory body should make arrangements which include the appointment of independent persons, with a view to avoiding or resolving disagreements between the parents/carers and the school.
-Parents/carers have a right to appeal to a SEN tribunal at any stage.
+If there continues to be a disagreement with regard to the SEND provision, the LA/other advisory body should make arrangements which include the appointment of independent persons, with a view to avoiding or resolving disagreements between the parents/carers and the school.

 More detailed information can be found in the SEND Code of Practice 2014.